frodo4fingers/gimod/README.md

 + handfull of todo's and fixme's
 + implement a tab for *drawing* by clicking around
 + get a more suitable example picture

+## do you
+have suggestions or stumbled upon an error? please open an [issue](https://gitlab.com/friedrich/gimod/issues)